xgenereux/xgenereux.github.io/_pages/about.md

   - /about.html
 ---

 I am a master student in pure mathematics at Université de Montréal under the supervision of Matilde Lalín.
 I completed my bachelor's degree in computer science and mathematics at Université de Montréal in 2021.
-My main research interests are in number theory and the application of computer science to mathematical research.
+My main research interests are number theory and the application of computer science to mathematical research.

-On this page, you will find my work mized with some trivia about me.
+On this page, you will find my work mixed with some trivia about me.